itzrossyo/Cryptosite-P2/README.md

 - Chatbot
 - Register and login
 - live crypto price's
-- the contact form is intend for only accesable in teh chatbot that links to google form's.
+- the contact form is intended for only accesable in the chatbot that links to google's form.

 #### Header

-The header will be fixed at the top of the page and will include the site logo, navigation menu, and a call-to-action ( CTA) button leading to the "Get Involved" page.
+The header will be fixed at the top of the page and will include the site logo, navigation menu, and a call-to-action (CTA) button leading to the "Get Involved" page.

 #### Footer / Chat bot

-The footer will contain essential key item the chat BOT in the right hand bottom corner. also a copyright mark</br>
+The footer will contain essential key item the chat BOT in the right-hand bottom corner.
+Also, a copyright mark</br>

 ### Commands
 * hello